COVIDSafe principles for schools

 Where appropriate and weather permitting, opportunities for outdoor learning and working should be considered as alternatives to interactions indoors due to improved ventilation.

-Singing and playing wind and brass instruments can occur with strategies to reduce risk such as physical distancing, moving outdoors, increasing ventilation, reducing the number of people, or reducing the length of time a particular activity is conducted for.
-Further advice on ways to reduce risk can be found in .
+Singing and playing wind and brass instruments can occur if Department of Health recommendations to reduce transmission risk are followed.
+Recommendations include moving outdoors, increasing ventilation, physical distancing of 2 metres between performers, reducing the number of people, or reducing the length of time an activity is conducted.
+Further advice on ways to reduce risk can be found in

 Respond to COVID-19 risk